 2017/18 benchmarking project

 Data collection has closed for the 2017/18 iteration of the project.
-The toolkit for the Urgent Care project is now available with further outputs available in December.
+The outputs for the Urgent Care project is now available via the members' area.
 An event, free to Network members, was held on 4th October 2017.
 You can read more about the conference in our review here.

 For further information about this project, please contact Jessica Grantham.